Meg Meadows

 • Existential questions around identity and purpose

-• Feeling disconnected from the body, intuition, or inner signals, and seeking greater presence, regulation, and trust in the wisdom of the body
+• Feeling disconnected from the body, intuition, or inner signals, and seeking greater presence and regulation

-• Navigating relationship dynamics—whether in couples, partnerships, or other important connections
+• Navigating relationship dynamics—whether in partnerships, family, or other important connections

 • Creative blocks, self-doubt, or a longing to reconnect with creative expression and experience greater creative freedom